simpkins/de1plus-mqtt/README.md

   and that android is not configured to put Androwish to sleep when not in use.

 * Disable the "Adaptive Battery" setting

+These settings should allow the MQTT plugin to successfully maintain its connection to the broker as long as the tablet is plugged in to power (which is normally the case when connected to your espresso machine).
+Android may still disconnect the background MQTT connection if the tablet is on battery power and the tablet display is off.